menu

 Occupations and Workforce

-Fort Branch is a blue-collar town, with 47.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Fort Branch is generally considered to be a blue-collar town.
+50.49% of the Fort Branch workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fort Branch is a town of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Fort Branch who work in office and administrative support (13.88%), sales jobs (6.70%), and management occupations (6.55%).
+There are especially a lot of people living in Fort Branch who work in management occupations (10.19%), office and administrative support (9.35%), and farm management occupations (5.59%).

 Setting & Lifestyle

-As is often the case in a small town, Fort Branch doesn't have a public transportation system that people use for their commute.
+Fort Branch is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call Fort Branch home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fort Branch residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fort Branch include German, Irish, English, Scots-Irish, and French.
+The greatest number of Fort Branch residents report their race to be White, followed by Asian.
+Important ancestries of people in Fort Branch include German, English, Irish, Hungarian, and Scottish.

 The most common language spoken in Fort Branch is English.
 Other important languages spoken here include Polish and Spanish.